-Trust is an essential underpinning element of successful partnering to deliver better and more integrated care in the context of complex multi-organizational systems.6 We highlight two items from the Leadership Approach domain related to establishing trust among partners, Fostering respect, trust and inclusiveness (question 22) and Creating an environment where differences of opinion can be voiced (question 20), below.
+Trust is an essential underpinning element of successful partnering to deliver better and more integrated care in the context of complex multi-organizational systems.
+We highlight two items from the Leadership Approach domain related to establishing trust among partners, Fostering respect, trust and inclusiveness (question 22) and Creating an environment where differences of opinion can be voiced (question 20), below.
 Across the Cohort 3 OHTs, the mean scores for these items were 3.38 with a standard deviation of 0.66, and 3.31 with a standard deviation of 0.41, respectively.

-The proportion of respondents selecting 4 (very good) or 5 (excellent) on question 22 (Figure 43) varied from 16.7% to 81.8%, with half of the OHTs (3/6) having at least 50% of respondents selecting the top two boxes, and just one OHT (Ottawa West Four Rivers) had \geq 80% of respondents selecting the top two boxes on the two items.
-For question 20 (Figure 44), the proportion of respondents selecting 4 (very good) or 5 (excellent) ranged from 25% to 71.4%, with half (3/6) OHTs having at least 50% of respondents selecting the top two boxes.
+The proportion of respondents selecting 4 (very good) or 5 (excellent) on question 22 (Figure 43) varied from 16.7% to 81.8%, with half of the OHTs (3/6) having at least 50% of respondents selecting the top two boxes, and just one OHT (Ottawa West Four Rivers) had ≥80% of respondents selecting the top two boxes on the two items.
+For question 20 (Figure 44), the proportion of respondents selecting 4 (very good) or 5 (excellent) ranged from 25% to 71.4%, with half (3/6) OHTs having at least 50% of respondents selecting the top two boxes, and none of the OHTs had ≥80% of respondents selecting the top two boxes.